cran-task-views/NetworkAnalysis/NetworkAnalysis.md

 and cluster model using `r pkg("network")` objects and compatibly with `r pkg("ergm")` approaches.

+- relatedly, `r pkg("VBLPCM")` offers an alternative to `r pkg("latentnet")` for larger networks (on which the latter's package algorithm may be computationally prohibitive).
+It computes the approximation of the posterior of the `latentnet::ergmm()` function using a Variational Bayesian Expectation Maximisation algorithm.
+Thus, it is faster than the full-fledged MCMC sampler more accurate than `r pkg("latentnet")`'s two-stage maximum likelihood estimation (MLE).
+Indeed, Variational Bayes tends to converge quicker than the two-stage MLE, too.

 - `r pkg("latenetwork")` implements a method for causal inference with noncompliance and network interference of unknown form on average causal using instrumental variables.